UTCG/Projects/_posts/2020-10-12-Week1 - Welcome.md

 Our role as Execs and Mentors is to collect different helpful resources of information, like tutorials, documentation, and guides that can help you develop your projects.
 Each week, UTCG Projects will have a different theme/topic, where we focus on teaching you different concepts that can help you develop your projects. **We accept suggestions for different themes!** Some theme examples may include **3d Modelling/Sculpting using Blender, Web Design, the Graphics Pipeline**, **Game Design**, and much more!

 The curriculum is optional to complete on your own time, but we strongly recommend you read this entire handout and see what is available for you and your team.
-We also strongly recommend you work through the resources together, and **ask each other for help!**The mentors are also available to help and provide general advice**.
+We also strongly recommend you work through the resources together, and **ask each other for help!** The mentors are also available to help and provide general advice.

 # Why Python and Git?